 Essentially, ergonomic assessments can be done on either individual workstations or entire office spaces to find and mitigate ergonomic risks that could lead to long-term injury that affects how an employee does their job and enjoys their life outside of work.

 There are many reasons an ergonomic assessment may be done.
 Some employers will do this as a preventative measure to help ensure employee comfort and productivity in the office.
 Other ergonomic assessments are done when an employee returns to work from injury or surgery to help improve the recovery process and avoid reinjury.

-In some cases, ergonomic assessments are required to be done by a certified professional.
+In some cases, ergonomic assessments are required to be done by a certified professional such as an Occupational Therapist or Certified Ergonomist.
 These mandatory assessments could be based on the industry in which the office operates or ordered based on previous complaints and injuries.
 In many cases, however, ergonomic assessments are entirely optional but incredibly beneficial.